shafiqshariff/echo-sonos/README.md

 `/lambdaService/src/index.js`       This is our custom code for handling the intents from Alexa

-`/lambdaService/src/options.js`     This is the only file you'll need to modify.
-It holds various configuration settings that will be specific to you
+`/lambdaService/src/options.js.sample`     This is the only file you'll need to modify.
+It holds various configuration settings that will be specific to you.
+You'll need to rename this file to 'options.js'

 ##To Do:
 These features still need to be added...